jasminepvo/100devs/journal.md

 - separate css folder for style.css sheets to address separation of concerns<br>
 - sleepytime.com was mentioned to track your sleep

 • Hurray!
 I finished the css homeworks.
 My perfectionism kicked in while doing the Simple Site lab and I think it's pretty accurate other than making the border responsive with the background color.
 I have no idea on how to do that YET but I'm waiting to watch the responsive lecture.
 Three layouts using ONLY float was actually easier than I thought it would be.
-This display layout confused me on freeCodeCamp and TOP but Leon explained it so well that I'd like to say I'm pretty good with floats now 😎
+This display layout confused me on freeCodeCamp and TOP but Leon explained it so well that I'd like to say I'm pretty good with floats now 😎<br>

 ---